 Bell et al (2015) Acetylcholine release in mouse hippocampal CA1 preferentially activates inhibitory-selective interneurons via α4β2* nicotinic receptor activation.
 J Neurosci 9 115 PMID: 25918499

 Do you know of a great paper that uses AF-DX 116 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for AF-DX 116